OlivierLD/ROB/Java-TCP-Python/README.md

 # Java to Python, Python to Java, using TCP
+### and beyond...
+Any language to any language
 ## A playground. 🥳
-### Tests, Drafts, Tentatives, Tries, Errors, Mistakes ...
+### Tests, Drafts, Tentatives, Tries, Errors, Mistakes, Lessons ...

+---

+#### To try, pending questions...
+- 1:1 TCP Client:Server
+- Two-Way, async response-reply, etc
+  - Receive from sensors, send to actuators (asynchronously)
+- UDP
+  - 1:1 UDP
+---

 > This module contains tests and drafts that will eventually show up in the NMEA-multiplexer, in
 > the `src/main/python` directory.